'Guest is God': Crowds gather to greet Trump as he lands in India

 Prime Minister Narendra Modi was at the airport to greet Trump and his wife, Melania, as they stepped off Air Force One.

+But Modi, who has built a personal rapport with Trump, is pulling out the stops for Trump’s visit even though prospects for even a limited trade deal were slim.

+The duo together garlanded an image of Indian independence hero Mahatma Gandhi after stopping briefly to visit his former home, Sabarmati Ashram.

-A road show is planned and a huge reception will be held in a 110,000-seat cricket stadium in the city which is the political home of Modi.
+Trump will be feted at a huge reception in a 110,000-seat cricket stadium in the city which is the political home of Modi.
 A huge crowd has filled the stadium, claimed to be the world’s biggest cricket ground.

 In the stadium, many people were wearing customized white hats saying “Namaste (Greetings) Trump”, while workers handed out thousands of cardboard masks of the U.S. president.